Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 Click Publish, and now your listing is live and ready for the consumer.
 No movement of data, no SFTP.
 The data is live and ready to query.
 Next we switch over to the Zamboni account to accept the share.

 <!-- ------------------------ -->
-## Consumer Account - Accept Share and Create Warehouses
+## Consumer Account (Zamboni) - Accept Share and Create Warehouses
-Duration: 2
+Duration: 10

-In this section, we assume the role of the consumer of the data.
-Our data science team will take the data shared with us securely, score it for credit card default risk, and share the results back with the bank (the original data provider).
+In this section, we assume the role of the consumer of the data (Zamboni).
+Our data science team will take the data shared with us securely, score it for credit card default risk, and share the results back with SnowBank (the original data provider).

 The first step is to accept the share.
 Log in to the Consumer Account and ensure you have assumed the ACCOUNTADMIN Role.
-Navigate to Data > Private Sharing and you should see the cc_default_training_darta waiting for the account admin to accept.
+Navigate to Data > Private Sharing and you should see the cc_default_training_data waiting for the ACCOUNTADMIN to accept.
 Screenshot below
 ![Diagram](assets/accept_share_navigation.png)

 Click Get, and in the next modal, click Get.